abolfazli/IaC/README.md

 ### Prerequisites

-1. Having a gmail account :-)
+1. Having a Gmail account :-)
 2. activating your free tier GCP account: https://console.cloud.google.com
-3. Done.

-##### Note: with 3 month free GCP you have 300 USD credit.
+##### Note: with 3 months free GCP you have 300 USD credit.
 The estimated hourly cost is 2 USD which means you can run this LAB for about 150 hours.
 GCP will not overcharge you as other Public vendors do. this is why it is chosen for training LABs.

 <!-- USAGE -->
 ### Usage